 I’d rather have been sipping a Sangria on Sopot beach.
 I’m happy in Poland.

-I will make one promise though, and I’ll keep this – if the person who caused Don’t Stop Living to end ever admits their mistakes and their lies to myself (or indeed the police or my parents), then I will bring the job back as that would be a full circle for me and depression would be gone.
+I will make one promise though, and I’ll keep this – if a craved admission or apology ever comes, then I will bring the job back as that would be a full circle for me and depression would be gone.

 I don’t miss Don’t Stop Living one bit.